HTTP-APIs/docs/docs/src/content/quickstart.md

 docker-compose up --build
 ```
-> If you are using lunix you may have to use sudo command with docker
+> If you are using linux you may have to use sudo command with docker

 ### Hydrus demo server is up and running at
 ```bash